nafeu-khan/algoclan/Readme.md

      - `timestamp`
    - Create a database in mysql and update it in .env file
    - Set up Redis server for caching and also update it in .env file

 5. **Error Handling**:
-   - Handled API errors (e.g., invalid lan &lon, rate limits, missing authentication).
+   - Handled API errors (e.g., invalid lan &lon for the city, rate limits, missing authentication).
    - Return proper HTTP status codes and JSON responses.

 6. **Bonus Features (Optional)**:
-   - Pagination for the `/api/weather/history/` endpoint .
+   - Pagination for the `/api/weather/history/` endpoint.
+Adjusted from env.
    - Used Redis caching for faster responses.
    - Limit requests to 5 per minute per user to prevent excessive API calls (can be handled from env)